Design Ideas Submission Guide

 What are Design Ideas?

-Design Ideas are short, compact articles (typically three to six paragraphs) that solve design problems or display innovative ways to accomplish design tasks.
+Design Ideas are short, compact articles that solve design problems or display innovative ways to accomplish design tasks.
 The topic is up to you.
-We review articles that fall into virtually any technology area: analog or digital circuits, programmable logic, hardware-design languages, systems, programming tips, useful utilities, test techniques, and so on.
+We review articles that fall into virtually any technology area: analog or digital circuits, programmable logic, hardware-design languages, systems, programming tips, useful utilities, test equipment & techniques, power, and so on.
 The idea should be useful or innovative or tricky or educational.
 A Design Idea is not necessarily a complete engineering package.
 You don't have to submit a design for a complete system – just the idea that is the heart of your system.

 Do I get paid for a Design Idea?